 💡 If you're having a hard time controlling the post-meal spikes of blood glucose, try the Warsaw method calculator that accounts for both proteins and fat consumed in your meals.

 Total daily insulin dose

-Total daily insulin dose is the total amount of insulin taken during one day.
+The total daily insulin dose is the total amount of insulin taken during one day.
 It includes both basal and bolus insulin (try saying that 5 times quickly).
-It can be roughly estimated using simple equations that require your body weight, but your doctor will give you a more accurate number, as it also depends on your body's cells sensitivity or resistance to insulin.
+It can be roughly estimated using simple equations that require your body weight, but your doctor will give you a more accurate number, as it also depends on your body's cells' sensitivity or resistance to insulin.

 500 / TDID = carbohydrate ratio

-500 is a constant used for the initial calculation of the carbohydrate ratio.
+500– Constant used for the initial calculation of the carbohydrate ratio; and